SENCER Visiting Scholars

 The Work of the SENCER Visiting Scholar

 Scholars generally serve for a semester or year and are designated by their major professional identification, such as “SENCER Visiting Scientist,” or “SENCER Visiting Mathematician.”

 Visiting scholars do not have to be in residence, but may use the national office when in Washington, DC.
 While SENCER offers no salary subvention, we do provide modest support for travel, presentations at relevant meetings, and other activities.

 Dr. Robert Franco

 Dr. Robert Franco is director of the Office for Institutional Effectiveness and Professor of Pacific Anthropology at Kapiolani Community College.
 During his time as a Scholar, Bob will try to identify funding sources for the development of “community science centers” and K-College STEM Pipelines for underserved communities and under-represented students.
 These pipelines highlight the important role of SENCER courses in first- and second-year science curriculum, associate degrees, and transfer pathways.
-He will also continue to advance strategic synergies between Campus Compact and EPSCoR Outreach in those states that have both of these programs.
+He will also continue to advance strategic synergies between Campus Compact and EPSCoR Outreach in those states that have both of these programs (by ray at testsforge).
 He will be presenting varied STEM Pipeline models to colleagues in ten states: Colorado, Tennessee, West Virginia, Kentucky, Maine, New Hampshire, Massachusetts, Connecticut, Montana, and Oklahoma, and hopes to be based at the New England Research Center for Higher Education at the University of Massachusetts, Boston in April 2013.
 He will present a poster on “Taking STEM Pipelines Seriously” at the Washington, DC SENCER Poster event, and at the SENCER Summer Institute.

 Dr. Natalie Kuldell